Key Takeaway

 Her ACS assessment found that neither default had been listed with a Section 21D pre-listing notice — the written warning required at least 30 days before a default can be listed under the Privacy Act 1988.
 Both creditors had bypassed this requirement entirely.

-We lodged challenges with both creditors simultaneously.
-The telecommunications company removed its listing in 31 days.
-The utility provider held out for 8 more days before complying.
+ACS lodged challenges with both creditors simultaneously.
+The first was removed in 31 days; the second took 8 more days to comply.
 Both defaults were gone by day 39.

-Result: Priscilla's Equifax score moved from 398 to 673 in 52 days — including time for the bureau to update after both removals were confirmed.
-She applied for a car loan and was approved at 9.8% p.a. through a mainstream lender.
-She only paid when we succeeded.
+Result: Her Equifax score moved from 398 to 673 within 52 days (including time for Equifax to update after both removals were confirmed).
+She was approved for the car loan through a mainstream lender.
+She paid only when we succeeded.
 Subject to individual assessment; results may vary.

 Frequently Asked Questions

 What is a good Equifax credit score in Australia?
-A score of 661–734 is classified as Good by Equifax, which makes you eligible for most standard loan products at mainstream lenders.
-A score of 735–852 is Very Good — you'll access competitive rates and have strong approval odds.
-Excellent (853+) gives you access to the best available rates and the fastest approvals.
+A score of 661–734 is classified as Good by Equifax, which makes you eligible for standard loan products at most mainstream Australian lenders.
+A score of 735–852 is Very Good, opening up competitive rates.
+A score of 853 or above is Excellent, giving you the strongest position for home loan approvals and the lowest available rates from major banks.

 How often does my Equifax score update in Australia?
-Your Equifax score updates whenever new information is added to your file.
+Your Equifax credit score updates whenever new information is added to your file.
 Under CCR, participating lenders report repayment data monthly, so your score can change each billing cycle.
-A default removal, enquiry removal, or correction produces an update typically within 5–15 business days of the bureau processing the change.
+A default removal, enquiry removal, or factual correction typically produces a score update within 5–15 business days of Equifax processing the change, based on standard bureau timelines.

 Can I dispute information on my Equifax credit file?
 Yes.
-Under the Privacy Act 1988, you have the right to dispute any information you believe is inaccurate, incomplete, or unlawfully listed.
-You can lodge a dispute directly with Equifax at equifax.com.au, or engage professional credit repair if the grounds are complex or the creditor disputes your challenge.
+Under the Privacy Act 1988, you have the right to dispute any information on your Equifax file you believe is inaccurate, incomplete, or unlawfully listed.
+You can lodge a dispute directly with Equifax at equifax.com.au.
+If the creditor disputes your challenge or is unresponsive, you can escalate to AFCA (Australian Financial Complaints Authority) or engage a lawyer-led credit repair firm licensed under ACL 532003.

 How long does a default stay on my Equifax file?
 Exactly 5 years from the date the default was listed with Equifax — not the date of the missed payment, and not the date you paid it.
-Paying a default updates its status but does not shorten the 5-year listing period.
-Unlawfully listed defaults can be challenged and removed earlier under the Privacy Act 1988.
+Paying a default updates its status from unpaid to paid but does not shorten the 5-year listing period.
+Defaults listed without the required Section 21D pre-listing notice or with incorrect details can be challenged and removed earlier under the Privacy Act 1988.

 Australian Credit Solutions Pty Ltd holds Australian Credit Licence ACL 532003.
 Credit repair services are subject to individual assessment.
 Results may vary.
 This article provides general information only and does not constitute legal or financial advice.